 - supporting authorities and public administration with expert knowledge;

 - Supporting the development of a civil society, debate and social communication;

 - contributing to the regional development and the modernization of the country;

 - promoting the idea of European integration in various areas of everyday life;

 - promoting the value of the human body and its health;

 - cultivation and development of the Polish language and Polish culture.

-Within the recent years the University School of Physical Education in Wrocław has been one of the most valued universities of physical education in Poland and has come first in various rankings of physical education universities in Poland.
+Within the recent years the Wroclaw University of Health and Sport Sciences in Wrocław has been one of the most valued universities of physical education in Poland and has come first in various rankings of physical education universities in Poland.
 In 2010, 2012, 2013, 2014, 2015 and 2017, it was awarded first place in the ranking established by the education foundation “Perspektywy”.
 It also came first in the ranking “Uczelnia Liderów” (University of Leaders) in 2013, 2014 and 2015.